AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 ## Creating a Viewer Preset {#creating-a-new-viewer-preset}

 Creating viewer presets lets you apply various settings to view and interact with assets.
-However, you do not need to create new viewer presets.
-If you prefer, you can use the default, out-of-the-box viewer presets that already come with AEM Assets.
+However, you do not need to create viewer presets.
+If you prefer, you can use the default, out-of-the-box viewer presets that already come with Experience Manager Assets.

-If you choose to create a new viewer preset, after you save it, the viewer's state is automatically activated (set to **[!UICONTROL On]**) in the Viewer Presets page.
+If you choose to create a viewer preset, after you save it, the viewer's state is automatically activated (set to **[!UICONTROL On]**) in the Viewer Presets page.
 This state means that it is visible in the Dynamic Media component and the Interactive Media component and whenever you preview an image or video.

 Some viewer presets have exclusive settings that can affect the use and overall behavior of the viewer.
-Depending on the viewer preset you are creating, you may want to be aware of these special considerations.
+Depending on the viewer preset you create, you want to be aware of these special considerations.

 See [Special considerations for creating an Interactive Viewer preset](#special-considerations-for-creating-an-interactive-viewer-preset).

 See [Special considerations for creating a Carousel Banner Viewer preset](#special-considerations-for-creating-a-carousel-banner-viewer-preset).

-**To create a viewer preset**
+**To create a viewer preset**:

-1. In the upper-left corner of AEM, tap the AEM logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.
+1. In the upper-left corner of Experience Manager, tap the Experience Manager logo, then in the left rail, tap **[!UICONTROL Tools]** (hammer icon) > **[!UICONTROL Assets] > [!UICONTROL Viewer Presets]**.

    ![6_5_viewerpresets](assets/6_5_viewerpresets.png)